 Local government continues to face unprecedented challenges, in uncertain times:

-- Austerity cuts are taking their toll and with future funding formula unknown, hard political choices are being made about whether to cease or reduce the provision of services, introduce charges where appropriate, how to raise revenue and/or transform what is on offer.
+- Austerity cuts continue to take their toll with future funding formula unknown, hard political choices are being made about whether to cease or reduce the provision of services, introduce charges where appropriate, how to raise revenue and/or transform what is on offer.

-- Many councils are now reduced to the core, with the focus largely on transformation, taking advantage of technological developments and different ways of providing services, in order to reduce cost and still meet statutory duties.
+- Many councils pre-pandemic were reduced to the core, with the focus largely on transformation, taking advantage of technological developments and different ways of providing services, in order to reduce cost and still meet statutory duties.
+These challenges are harder in re-shaping and reimaging a future with few wishing to return to the way things were.

-- As councils are shrinking, many roles at a senior management level have been stripped out, reducing corporate memory, skills and experience available to face the challenges and innovation required for the future.
+- As councils have shown their value in the pandemic, understanding local issues and solutions has never been more important but councils have been shrinking with many roles at a senior management level stripped out, reducing corporate memory, skills and experience available to face the challenges and innovation required for the future.

 An emphasis on thorough legal, financial and technical input into decision making and procedural compliance will be critical in all these aspects.